cherbel/Booking-Calendar/README.md

 # Booking-Calendar

-A simple class that keeps track of bookings.
-It would work best for keeping track of a single room in a hotel.
+A simple class in C++ that keeps track of bookings.
+The class provides a basic framework keeping track of the days for which something is booked.

 I am slowly trying to build on it and make it better.
-Possibly making it work for more than a year, anything to make it more usable.

-Straight C++.
-Just something for you to look at, use, and make better.
+I would like to make it work for an indefinite amount of time.
+If you have an idea for something that I could do better or want to make something better yourself, let me know or submit a pull request.